wy580477/Leech-AIO-APP-EX/docs/README_doprax.md

  1. **Do not abuse service from Doprax or your account could get banned.
 Deploy at your own risk.**
  2. Aria2 & qBittorrent download speed is limited to 5MB/s on default.
- 3. Container filesystem is ephemeral - that means that any changes to the filesystem except volume mounted on /mnt/data/config whilst the dyno is running only last until that dyno is shut down or restarted.
+ 3. Container filesystem is ephemeral - that means that any changes to the filesystem except volume mounted on /mnt/data/config whilst the dyno is running only last until that container is shut down or restarted.
  4. It is not possible to configure a Rclone remote which requires web authentication through Rclone web UI in this app.